 - Speaking of the dangers of climate change with regard to Keystone XL, NASA scientist James Hansen has said, “Phase-out of emissions from coal is itself an enormous challenge.
 However, if the tar sands are thrown into the mix it is essentially game over.”

 - Indigenous communities downwind and downstream of refineries using tar sands are exposed to chemicals even more toxic than those in conventional oil.
-These chemicals are also more prone to explosion and fire.

 - KXL would carry 181 million metric tons of CO2 every year—more than 51 coal plants.

 - TransCanada says that KXL will be the safest pipeline ever, but its original Keystone pipeline, which began operation in June 2010, had 12 spills in its first year—more than any other first-year pipeline.